ADGEfficiency/nem-data/README.md

             ├── clean.csv
             ├── clean.parquet
             └── raw.zip

-4 directories, 8 files
 ```

 A few things happen during data processing:

-- the top & bottom rows of the raw CSV are removed,
+- the top & bottom rows of the raw CSV are removed to create a rectangular CSV,
 - `interval-start` and `interval-end` columns are added,
 - when using `nemdata.loader.loader` for the `trading-price`, all data is resampled to a 5 minute frequency (both before and after the 30 to 5 minute settlement interval change).